 Simply select either the Virtual Desktop or the the BigScreen Steam VR config file for the environment that you will be using to watch your videos and click Load.

-These configuratons differ in a couple of respects; the default 3D format for BigScreen is HSBS (Half Side by Side), whereas the default format for Virtual Desktop is SBS (Full Side by Side), in addition BigScreen has a fixed WideScreen (16:9) aspect ratio in all of its environments - so Stream to 3D forces this 16:9 aspect ratio on the video before converting it to 3D (by Vertical or Horizontal Zoom - depending on the aspect ratio of the original video).
+The configuratons between Virtual Desktop and BigScreen differ in a couple of respects; the default 3D format for BigScreen is HSBS (Half Side by Side), whereas the default format for Virtual Desktop is SBS (Full Side by Side), in addition BigScreen has a fixed WideScreen (16:9) aspect ratio in all of its environments - so Stream to 3D forces this 16:9 aspect ratio on the video before converting it to 3D (by Vertical or Horizontal Zoom - depending on the aspect ratio of the original video).

 You can change these settings manually and indeed save your own configurations in differently named config files.